reclaimingmytime/calendar/README.md

 ## Configuration
 1. Copy `config.default.php` to `config.php`.
 2. Open `config.php` and change the required variables. `$baseURL` is the part *before* the week number.
 Logically, `$suffixURL` is the part after that number.
-Make sure that `$baseURL` is a *valid URL*, and that both variables *end with a slash*.
+Make sure that `$baseURL` is a *valid URL*.
 3. Test the page.
 If it does not display properly, make sure you are logged in to the embedded site.
-You might want to view the source code - specifically, the `iframe src` attribute.
-That usually tells you how the script interpreted your input.
+You might want to review the generated source code.
+Specifically, analyse the `iframe src` attribute and see if that URL displays properly without an iframe.

 ## Command-line updates
 As an alternative to downloading the new files manually, if you have installed the script through git, you can simply update your local repository using the following command in that directory: